 That synchronizes with traditional Google Search for ease of access and searchability.

 It certainly helps that the clear majority of organic searches come from Google – around 90% for worldwide search engine market share.

-It also shows the value of a GMB listing and effective local SEO.
+It also shows the value of a GBP and effective local SEO.

-Use this guide to ensure you’ve completed your Google My Business listing correctly, and optimized all possible facets of the tool.
+Use this guide to ensure you’ve completed your Google Business Profile correctly and optimized all possible facets of the tool.